Maple Leaf (train): Route

 Amtrak numbers the train as 63 northbound and 64 southbound, while Via numbers it as 97 southbound and 98 northbound.
-Via brands the Toronto-Niagara Falls leg as part of its Corridor services.
+Via bills the Canadian leg of the route as part of its Corridor services.

-Northbound trains leave New York after the morning rush, arriving in Syracuse at noon, crossing into Canada during the afternoon rush and arriving in Toronto in early evening.
-Southbound trains leave Toronto after the morning rush, cross into the United States just after noon and arrive in New York in mid-evening.
+Northbound trains leave New York during the morning rush, arriving in Syracuse at noon, crossing into Canada during the afternoon rush and arriving in Toronto in early evening.
+Southbound trains leave Toronto during the morning rush, cross into the United States just after noon and arrive in New York in mid-evening.
 Trains stop for two hours for customs procedures in Niagara Falls, Ontario northbound and Niagara Falls, New York southbound.